erikcorry/understanding-lisp-1/README.md

 the location 100 value instead of the accumulator.
 This is especially convenient because there is no instruction that uses the accumulator as a load address.

-## uw routine
+## uw subroutine

-The "unsave word" routine would be called `pop` today, and the "push down list" would be called the stack.
+The "unsave word" subroutine would be called `pop` today, and the "push down list" would be called the stack.

 ```